 Blog Written by Conor Smith, CEO of First Call

-For 20 years I’ve been guiding companies and helping them implement IT.
-The expectations of business leaders has evolved.
+For 20 + years, I’ve been guiding companies and helping them implement IT.
+The expectations of business leaders have evolved.
 The short version looks like this:

-Small and medium organizations are without a doubt, as Fred Voccola, CEO of Kaseya recently was quoted saying, “in an era of dependence as it relates to IT.”
+Small and medium organizations are, without a doubt, as Fred Voccola, CEO of Kaseya was quoted saying, “in an era of dependence as it relates to IT.”

-I don’t think many small business owners or CEO’s would argue that point.
-Especially following the demands that COVID is putting on IT, voice, and other digital systems.
+Many small business owners or CEO’s would not argue that point, especially following the demands that the pandemic, distribution delays, manufacturing constraints and more have put on IT, voice, and other digital systems.

-And just as the frame of reference and expectations around computers and IT have changed over the last two decades so has the view of IT people.
+Just as the frame of reference and expectations around computers and IT have changed over the last two decades, so has the view of IT people.
 That evolution:

 - Retail guy/gal